-So, what is a grass fed cow?
+What is a grass-fed cow?

-Grass fed cows on a Wyoming ranch
+Grass-fed cattle on a Wyoming ranch

-Interestingly enough, all cattle are grass-fed to some degree.
+All cattle are grass-fed to some degree.
 The difference lies in whether they are grass finished.

-Is there a nutritional advantage to eating grass fed beef?
+Is there a nutritional advantage to eating grass-fed beef?

 The primary nutritional difference between grass-fed and grain-fed beef lies in the saturated and unsaturated fat content.
 You may remember from our previous post, Fat: Our New Friend, we should get approximately 27% of our daily calories from fat.
 Fat protects our brain, maintains our cell membranes, and helps us absorb vitamins.

 Our bodies are able to synthesize (or create) fatty acids from the fatty acids we consume.
 There are two healthy fatty acids that are an exception to this rule: omega-3 (alpha-linolenic) and omega–6 (linoleic acid).
-Grass -fed beef has 3-5x more omega-3 fatty acids than grain-fed beef.
+Grass-fed beef has 3-5x more omega-3 fatty acids than grain-fed beef.

 Why?
 Because grass has high levels of alpha-linolenic acid and corn has very little.